sandialabs/spack-manager/docs/general/spack_features.md

 ## Spack Commands

 Spack has many commands, many of which have great information when adding `-h` to them.
-Here we list a few of the most important commands for using within spack-manager.
+Here we list a few of the most important commands for using within Spack-Manager.

   - `spack spec -I <spec> `: solve the DAG for the spec and show packages in the DAG that are already installed
   - `spack location -i <spec> `: used for finding the specific location of an installed package